raspberrypilearning/slug/en/step_4.md

 + Choose three pixels in a horizontal row.
 Each pixel's position will be represented as a list containing its x,y coordinate.
 For example, we chose the pixels [2,4], [3,4] and [4,4].

-+ Add each coordinate to your `slug` list to define where the slug will start.
++ Add three lists to your `slug` list to define the coordinates where the slug will start.
 You have now created a 2D list, or a list of lists!

 We also need to specify a colour for the slug.